User Experience: Accessibility Standards in Web and Product Design

 Foundations

-Meticulously assembled the typography scale, which informed the entire sizing system based on line-heights and font sizes, ensuring flawless compatibility among all components.
-Furthermore, our color system was crafted with easy theming in mind, while maintaining strict adherence to WCAG standards for accessibility throughout the process.
+Our approach to building the foundations of the design system involved meticulous attention to details.
+We carefully crafted the typography scale, informing the sizing system for line-heights, font sizes, grid and spacing, and interactive states.
+This ensured consistent compatibility across all components.
+Additionally, our color system was designed with easy theming in mind, while maintaining strict adherence to WCAG standards for accessibility throughout the process.

 Dev handoff